 Scholarships through the OIA for Study Abroad and Exchange Programs

-The Chicago Consular Corps Scholarship was created in 2007 as an annual scholarship by the Chicago Consular Corps, which is comprised of 79 international consular representative offices within Chicago.
-Nine scholarships are available for foreign students studying at UIC.
-One scholarship is available for a US national studying at UIC.
+The Chicago Consular Corps (CCC) Scholarship was created in 2007 as an annual scholarship by the Chicago Consular Corps, which is comprised of 79 international consular representative offices within Chicago.
+Thirteen scholarships are available for foreign students studying at UIC.
+Two scholarships are available for US nationals studying at UIC.
 Successful applicants receive $1,000.

 The John and Grace Nuveen International Awards have been established in honor of John and Grace Nuveen, and are intended to assist UIC students with expenses related to the OIA/Nuveen Center Exchange Program in which they are participating.
 Awards of $500 are offered each academic year.